nuttikung/bangkok-metro/README.md

 [x] Safari browser got scroll on Y axis

 [x] Route highlight path is removed by route detail modal mount and unmount (Fixed by work around)

+[x] Route highlight not showing when tap node